AdrianVollmer/PowerHub/docs/evasion.md

 ### Our Bypass

-We wrap our code in legit PowerShell code.
+We (optionally) wrap our code in legit PowerShell code.
 Downloaded from one of Microsoft's GitHub repositories, PowerHub has hundreds of modules that do nothing and which will be randomly chosen to pad suspicious code.
 Plus, instead of using randomly generated variable names, PowerHub can use variable names inspired by real code to make it look more natural.

-We will still have large encoded binary blobs in our code, but let's just assume that it won't be feasible for antivirus products to block all scripts with blobs in them.
+We will still have large encoded binary blobs in our code, but we must assume that it won't be feasible for antivirus products to block all scripts with blobs in them.